Explore your mortgage options

 There’s no offer letter if you haven’t picked a home.
 Put home-listing sites on your binge-watch list.
 Visit open houses and make a point of checking out the homes your real estate agent finds.

-Pro tip: When you’re touring homes, use a house-hunting checklist and keep a sharp eye out for the features or amenities that are important to you.
+When you’re touring homes, use a house-hunting checklist and keep a sharp eye out for the features or amenities that are important to you.
 Don’t be shy.
 Ask the seller or seller’s agent questions about the home’s features and the neighborhood to help you narrow your choices.

 Once you’ve found the home that ticks off all the boxes, you’ll start to assemble the offer.
-First, you’ll have to decide how much you’re going to offer.
-Your offer can’t be plucked from thin air.
+First, you’ll need to decide how much to offer.
+You can’t pluck your offer price from thin air.
 There are lots of considerations that will factor into the final number.

-To help you come up with a strong offer price, there are a few things you’ll want to know about the house:
+To help you come up with a strong offer price, there are a few things you’ll want to know about the house, including:

 - The seller’s asking price